 What is a phishing attack?

-Phishing is a type of cyber-attack, most commonly delivered via email.
+Phishing is a type of cyber security attack, most commonly delivered via email.
 Phishing emails aim to trick the recipient into either clicking on a malicious link or revealing sensitive information about themselves.
 This is often done using urgent and impulsive messaging, convincing the victim that their account may be blocked or lost if they don’t input their credit card details immediately.
 Or, alternatively, they can win a big cash prize if they submit their information within a specified time frame.

 The aim of these emails is to get the victim to act impulsively, clicking or sharing information before they realise it’s too late.
 Once the information is uploaded, the cybercriminal then either releases a virus onto the users’ system or copies their information, giving them access to other accounts and financial opportunities.
 Before they notice a mistake has been made, the damage has already been done.